CyCraft/blitzar/packages/docs/docs/blitz-form/index.md

 npm i blitzar
 ```

-Blitzar only allows for local importing like the example below.
+You must import Blitzar components locally wherever you want to use them, as per the example below:

 ```js
 // import what you need